Nicolache/mmreplication/README.md

-# mmreplication - Recreate slave
+# mmreplication
 This playbook is used without any warranty.
 This playbook makes a new slave node from a mysql server in docker, as well as mysql server on bare os.
 Binlogs must be on on the mysql server.
 The slave node is created in a docker container only.
 Actually, it installes a master-master replication, so be careful if your current server is slave also.
 The replication parameters will be overriden on your server.
 ## Usage. ##
+Copy hosts.example to hosts.
 Change paremeters of the hosts file.

     [masterip]
     XX.XX.XX.XX - your current mysql server ip address here.